 Finance for the Non-Financial Manager Short Courses

-Kulan Mills FCA, FCMA A Chartered and Chartered Management Accountant with Ernst & Young & KPMG background with over 35 years hands-on business finance and senior management roles in large multinational PLC's covering a wide variety of sectors including manufacturing, engineering, trading, chemicals, shipping, hotels, leisure, public sector, charities and Hedge Funds.
+Kulan Mills FCA, FCMA is a Chartered and Chartered Management Accountant with Ernst & Young and KPMG background with over 35 years hands-on business finance and senior management roles in large multinational PLCs covering a wide variety of sectors including manufacturing, engineering, trading, chemicals, shipping, hotels, leisure, public sector, charities and hedge funds.
 He has been a director of an international consultancy and uses his experience in team working with and training non-financial management colleagues to make the technically complex issues easy to understand, down to earth, practical and immediately useful.
-His SME (Small & Medium Sized Enterprise) clients include business start-ups and family businesses.
+His SME (Small and Medium-Sized Enterprise) clients include business start-ups and family businesses.
 He enjoys providing business development support for growth and profitability as well as for survival in tough times.